epfl-ada/ada-2023-project-rollthedatadice/README.md

 🎭 **Gendered Dynamics**
 Analyzing interactions between characters brought out nuanced patterns.
 Male-male and female-female interactions displayed unique dynamics.
 The intersection of gender and character type added complexity.
 We found distinct interaction patterns across genders and within the same gender.

+🚧 **Limitations**
+Interpreting character personas was challenging, as associating words with precise labels proved elusive.
+This led to a level of ambiguity in understanding the personas' real-world implications.